dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

 The result is 2h38 (avg: 6059 tuples/sec) with the v17.3 release and only 0h57
 (avg: 8183 tuples/sec) with Svetlana's patch.

-This is 35% of time saved for a total of 57,500,000 tuples!
-This is something really good to reduce the migration downtime.
+This is 26% of time saved for a total of 57,500,000 tuples!
+This is something really helpful to reduce the migration downtime.

 ## Conclusion